livingdocsIO/documentation/reference-docs/doc-includes/intro.md

 ### What is a doc-include

 In short a doc-include allows you to define an area in a Livingdocs document where you can define the rendering yourself through a custom server-side plugin.
 The area in question is nothing else than a `directive` of type `doc-include` that you define in your design. (» if you don't know what a directive is see [here](../common-designs/component_config.md#directives)).
 To render HTML into this `doc-include` directive you register a custom renderer on the server.
 This renderer will return an HTML string and can use whatever templating system you like or even a remote system.
+Includes are resolved every time a document is rendered.
+So they can be used to display dynamic content that changes after a document has been published.
 Inside the editor the same server-side plugin is used to preview the `doc-include` for your WYSIWYG experience.
 If you click the component that contains the `doc-include` directive the sidebar renders custom user interfaces that are defined for a specific `doc-include`.
 You can fully customize those user interfaces.

 ### How are doc-includes defined